andreaiacono/andreaiacono.github.io/tesi/thesis.md

 instructions.
 Such instructions are a collection of cells of different colors, exactly like the new machine once assembled; in fact, every element composed on the grid is nothing but a collection of cells.
-Von Neumann\'s universal constructor can build any machine once given the appropriate instructions.
+Von Neumann's universal constructor can build any machine once given the appropriate instructions.
 If such instructions were those for building a copy of the same universal constructor, then the machine would build a copy of itself and thus reproduce.
 If we wanted the copy to then